alanwsmith/scratchnotes/README.md

 - [x] Sort file listing

+- [x] Show a message if there are no notes in the archive

 - [x] Open files when the are called by name

-- [x] Setup `-n notename` to make new files
+- [x] If a file doesn't exist, ask if you want to create it

 - [x] Setup `-d notename` to remove files

-- [x] Show a message if there are no notes in the archive

 - [x] Setup `-h` to display help (already built in)

-- [ ] If a file doesn't exist, as if you want to create it

 - [ ] Autocomplete file names from in the arguments

 - [ ] Allow for spaces in file names

 ## Installation